How to make traditional Irish Porridge

 Porridge Oats Calories are pretty low, coming in at 115 calories per serving when made with water.
 Using the traditional pinhead oatmeal cooked in water keeps porridge oats calories to a minimum while you gain extra nutrition contained in the pinhead vs rolled oats.

 The more popular rolled or quick oats contain less nutrition than pinhead due to the processing.
-By using traditional pinhead oatmeal to make your traditional Irish Porridge, you are getting the most nutritional value out of the grain.
+Using traditional pinhead oatmeal to make your traditional Irish Porridge gives you the most nutritional value out of the grain.

 This traditional Irish porridge made with water is a fundamental way of making a nutritional breakfast as well as keeping the porridge oats calories as low as possible but you can always add in different flavours to the recipe to create your own breakfast.